Get E-Book

 fs.closeSync(b);

-fs.closeSync(c);c often equals a, because closing a frees that descriptor-table slot.
-The exact values depend on descriptors Node already holds, but the reuse behavior comes from the OS.
-That reuse is harmless when ownership is clear, and dangerous when stale fd integers escape past their close.
+c often equals a, because closing a freed that descriptor-table slot.
+The exact numbers depend on what Node and the OS already opened, but the reuse behavior comes from the operating system.

-The descriptor table is uniform; the target object determines which operations are legal.
-That is why the same table can hold regular files, TCP sockets, Unix domain sockets, pipes, and special files such as /dev/null on Unix-family systems.
-The table only records "fd N points at this open kernel object."
-The object itself defines what can be read, written, polled, synced, or closed.
+The descriptor table uses the same general shape for many resource types.
+The object behind the descriptor decides which operations are allowed.
+That is why the same table can hold regular files, TCP sockets, Unix domain sockets, pipes, terminals, and special files such as /dev/null.

-Figure 1 — A descriptor-table entry is only the process-local entry point.
-Open resource state behind it carries offsets, flags, and references to the underlying file, socket, or pipe.
+Figure 1 - A descriptor-table entry gives the process a local way to reach an open resource.
+The resource state behind it carries offsets, flags, and references to the real file, socket, or pipe.

 Opening a File